nativefier/nativefier/docs/api.md

 --inject <value>
 ```

-Allows you to inject a javascript or css file.
-This command can be run multiple times to inject the files.
+Allows you to inject javascript or css files.
+This command can be repeated multiple times to inject multiple files.

 _Note:_ The javascript file is loaded _after_ `DOMContentLoaded`, so you can assume the DOM is complete & available.